Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Jin Zixuan untangled himself from the bushes.
 He crossed his half of the clearing breathlessly, red in the face as if he had run for minutes on end, his sword Suihua gleaming sharply in the sunlight.
 When he arrived before Wei Wuxian—only a few steps away—he stopped.
 Reddened even more.
 Asked in a strangled voice: “Was it you who took away all the targets?
 I could hear the sound of a flute from below the mountain.”

-Wei Wuxian dearly wanted to roll his eyes, or perhaps to hit him again as he had done when he was but fifteen.
+Wei Wuxian dearly wanted to roll his eyes, or perhaps to hit him again as he had done when they were both children.
 “If your lot had been faster, then perhaps I wouldn’t have been able to,” he replied curtly.
 “I left a few.
 If you run some more you’ll catch them.”

 He turned away, well-intent on leaving, but Jin Zixuan’s voice came again hurriedly: “Wait!
 Wait, please.
 I wish to speak with you.”